ddev/ddev.com/src/content/blog/ddev-diffy-introduction.md

 We want to run npm install inside of the container and not on the host.
 We accomplished it by adding `post-start` hook and specifying the service where to run the command.
 For that we created `config.diffy.yaml` and had instructions there.
 Pay attention that it is specified as `project_files` in install.yaml file.

+## Docker container "diffy" user
+For security reasons it is important not to run all the processes in our container as root user.
+For that we create a user "diffy" and then run all the commands as this user.

+This is accomplished by extending main container (see ["build" section](https://github.com/DiffyWebsite/ddev-diffy/blob/main/docker-compose.diffy.yaml#L7)) and here are [commands to create the user](https://github.com/DiffyWebsite/ddev-diffy/blob/main/diffy/Dockerfile).

 ## Building Docker container for multiple architectures
 We follow DDEV path to build the docker container for multiple architectures:
 ```